Loan Default in Australia: Meaning, Consequences & Best Tips

 Secured vs unsecured debt defaults

-The impact of default depends on whether the loan is secured or unsecured.
+The consequences of default may differ depending on whether the loan is secured or unsecured.

 Secured loan defaults

-A secured loan is linked to an asset that acts as security for the debt.
+A secured loan is linked to an asset used as security for the debt.

 Common examples include: